Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 *https://www.beyondblue.org.au/get-support/staying-well/reducing-stress

-How long can you claim Workcover for stress-related injuries in NSW?
+How long can I claim workers compensation for stress-related injuries in NSW?

 Generally, your weekly workers compensation payments in NSW will continue until:

-- You reach a work injury damages settlement
+- Settlement reached: When you reach a work injury damages settlement

-- You reach the maximum total weekly compensation limit
+- Weekly compensation limit: You reach the maximum total weekly compensation limit

-- You reach retirement age plus one year
+- Retirement: You reach retirement age plus one year

-There are a few ways you can claim lump sums for stress-related illnesses in NSW:
+There are three types of lump sum compensation you may be able to claim for stress-related illnesses in NSW:

 Depending on the severity of your illness, you might be able to claim a lump sum for permanent impairment.